PranjalKumar09/Servlet-JSP-JDBC/Java-Core/19-method-overriding-method-hiding-polymorphism-constructors.md

 * **Variables and static methods** use **reference type**, not object type.
 * **Polymorphism** enables flexibility via parent references pointing to child objects — especially useful in APIs and collections.

+====

+EXTRA KNOWLEDGE

+we can override with certain conditions , so we wrap it with try can catch